microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rbacapplication-post-roleassignments.md

 ## Request body

-In the request body, supply a JSON representation of [unifiedRoleAssignment](../resources/unifiedroleassignment.md) object.
-The request must have either a scope defined in Azure AD, such as `directoryScopeId`, or an application-specific scope, such as `appScopeId`.
-Examples of Azure AD scope are tenant ("/"), administrative units, or applications.
+In the request body, supply a JSON representation of a [unifiedRoleAssignment](../resources/unifiedroleassignment.md) object.
+The request must have either a scope defined in Azure AD, such as **directoryScopeId**, or an application-specific scope, such as **appScopeId**.
+Examples of Azure AD scopes are tenant ("/"), administrative units, or applications.
 Entitlement management uses tenant ("/") and access package catalog scopes.
 For more information, see [appScope](../resources/appscope.md).

 ## Response